Enhance Proc docs

 are an area where a lot of things can be made better, so it's great

 that people such as you help improve these parts of ruby.

-Updated by zverok (Victor Shepelev) about 1 month ago
+Updated by zverok (Victor Shepelev) 3 months ago

 - Backport deleted (